defendicon/POS-Awesome-V15/README.md

 33. Payments Reconciliation
 34. A lot more bug fixes from the version 14
 35. Offline invoices that fail to submit are saved as draft documents
+36. Pasted barcodes auto-submit after 300ms, even when the scanner or keyboard doesn't send Enter

 ### Shortcuts: